| hormonal support

 Is almond milk bad?

 As any almond milk aficionado would tell you, some brands are definitely better than others.
 The creamy consistency is one reason that draws people to almond milk over other plant based milk alternatives.

 An almond farm in central California, 2007.
 Courtesy: Wikimedia Commons

-However, that creamy consistency is completely artificial.
+However, that creamy consistency of almond milk is completely artificial.

-Silk, a popular brand that can be found in the vast majority of supermarkets, contains the following ingredients: water, almonds, and a “vitamin and mineral blend,” which includes: calcium carbonate, vitamin eacetate, vitamin A palmitate and vitamin D2.
+Silk, a popular almond milk brand that can be found in the vast majority of supermarkets, contains the following ingredients: water, almonds, and a “vitamin and mineral blend,” which includes: calcium carbonate, vitamin eacetate, vitamin A palmitate and vitamin D2.